2 families lost multiple loved ones in the Texas outlet mall shooting

 "Cindy, Kyu and three year old James were among those victims that tragically lost their lives and the family is in deep mourning," a GoFundMe post read, written by friends of the family, referring to the family by their American names.
 "After being released from the ICU, their six year old son William is the only surviving member of this horrific event."

-At least seven others were injured before the gunman was killed by an Allen police officer who was already at the retail center on an unrelated call, police said.
+Eight people were shot dead and at least seven others wounded before the gunman was killed by an Allen police officer who was already at the retail center on an unrelated call, police said.

 Here's what we know so far about those killed in the Texas shooting: